soyonchoi29/soyonchoi29/README.md

-- Hi, I'm Soyon.
-I like to do things that are meaningful to me. :)
-- Find (almost) all of my personal projects and fun experiments here!
+Hi, I'm Soyon.
+I am a senior Computer Science and Mathematics student at Amherst College.